Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 \subsection{Convergence}

-The end of the proof of \vref{prop:inv_cv} (``invasion implies convergence'') is a straightforward consequence of \cref{prop:dissip_app_zero}, and is identical to the case of space dimension one treated in \cite{Risler_globalBehaviour_2016} (see subsections \GlobalBehaviourSubSecConvergence{} and \GlobalBehaviourSubSecHomPoint{} of that reference).
-As mentioned above, the definition of the quantity $\deltaDissip(t)$ is slightly different from that of \cite{Risler_globalBehaviour_2016}, however since this quantity approaches $0$ when $t$ approaches $+\infty$, limits of the profiles of the solution around the escape point $\resc(t)$ must (still with this new definition of $\deltaDissip(t)$) necessarily be solutions of system \cref{syst_trav_front} satisfied by the profiles of travelling fronts.
+The end of the proof of \vref{prop:inv_cv} (``invasion implies convergence'') is a straightforward consequence of \cref{prop:dissip_app_zero}, and is identical to the case of space dimension one treated in \cite[\GlobalBehaviourSubSecConvergence{} and \GlobalBehaviourSubSecHomPoint]{Risler_globalBehaviour_2016}.
+As mentioned above, the definition of the quantity $\deltaDissip(t)$ is slightly different from that of \cite{Risler_globalBehaviour_2016}, however since this quantity goes to $0$ as time goes to $+\infty$, limits of the profiles of the solution around the escape point $\resc(t)$ must (still with this new definition of $\deltaDissip(t)$) necessarily be solutions of system \cref{syst_trav_front} satisfied by the profiles of travelling fronts.
 Thus all arguments remain the same, and details will not be reproduced here. \Cref{prop:inv_cv} is proved.